maarten-pennings/howto/c64-bmc64kbd/readme.md

 The shiftflags determine how VICE deals with key shifts.
 Quite a complex issue.

-First be warned the BMC64 has fewer shiftflags than VICE on PC, again, maybe due to BMC64 using an older version of VICE.
+First be warned the BMC64 has far fewer shiftflags than VICE on PC, again, maybe due to BMC64 using an older version of VICE.
 I believe the shiftflags in BMC64 are restricted to 1, 2, 4, 8, 16, 32, and 64.
 It seems the PC version adds 128, 256, 512, 1024, 2048, 4096 and even 32768.

 - The emulator has to **de-shift** (remove the shift modifier) from some keys.
-  For example, on the PC keyboard, if you want to get a `:`, you have to press `;` and shift simultaneously.
-The emulator sees the events "shift pressed" and "; pressed".
+  For example, on the PC keyboard, if you want to get a `:`, you have to press `;` and `Shift` simultaneously.
+The emulator sees the events "`Shift` pressed" and "`;` pressed".
 We want the emulator to fire row 5 col 5 (`: [`), however not with shift otherwise we would get `[`.

   ![deshift example](shiftflags1.png)

+  Typically the `Shift` key on the PC keyboard is mapped to the `SHIFT` key of the emulated C64.
+But for the above example, the emulated shift should be undone (By the way, this is tricky, because we start by pressing `Shift`, which will cause a `SHIFT` on the emulated C64.
+Only when the `;` is pressed, the emulator should remove the `SHIFT` and emulate the `:` press).

 - The emulator has to **spoof-shift** (add a shift) for some keys.
-  For example on a PC keyboard, if you want to get a square bracket `[`, you press the `[` key without shift (or you would get `{`).
+  For example on a PC keyboard, if you want to get a square bracket `[`, you press the `[` key without shift, or you would get `{`.
   We want the emulator the fire  row 5 col 5 but with a spoofed shift, otherwise we would get `:`